haberdashPI/german_track/_research/plans.md

         are categorized
     - the switch categorization is crucial; the "bad" way yields a more convincing result let's look into why...
+- we need to figure out what the raw data is for the continuous salience plot (search through merve's code): maybe we can get away with this by just using one overall analysis that includes the salience term??

 - decoding:
 - pick range